ubco-cmps/phys111_course/about/syllabus.md

 - Inadequate support from instructor and teaching team

 Though I sympathize with students and the stresses of your busy lives - in my opinion, there is no good reason to cheat.
-I have tried extremely hard to make this course focused on learning rather than grading, and where grading is needed, to have policies that are as "student-friendly" as possible.
+I have tried extremely hard to make this course focused on learning rather than grading, and where grading is needed, to have policies that are as student-friendly as possible.
 In particular, I hope (and expect) that the following features of the course should eliminate your temptation to cheat or plagiarize:

 - 48 hour grace-period on all homework and lab due dates and deadlines.